 Coffee (and hot water/tea) is something most people expect on set; it’s part of their morning routines.
 Not having coffee on set at the start of an early day is a major no-no. Have plenty ready to go pre-call and keep it coming all day long.
 This is all the more true in cold weather.

 Commercial coffee makers are cheap to rent and easy to operate.
 If you and your colleagues have multiple projects planned, consider buying one.
 Just be sure to note the power requirements, especially if you’re heading to a remote location.
 Brush up on how to brew a pot if you aren’t familiar and make sure your PAs know too.
 Old school thermoses (or is it thermosi?) and airpots are highly underrated means of transporting joe to various places on set.
 Remember to get insulated cups and a sharpie for people to mark them (and to cut down on waste).

-Even if you have a dedicated caterer and craftie person, it makes sense to note the location of the nearest Starbucks (or Heine Brothers if you’re in Louisville:) and 7-11 for every location on your schedule.
+Even if you have a dedicated caterer and crafty person, it makes sense to note the location of the nearest Starbucks (or Heine Brothers if you’re in Louisville) and 7-11 for every location on your schedule.
 They can save your tail in case of an emergency.

 2. Don’t be late with lunch.